Story At-A-Glance

-The University of California, Riverside (UCR) is getting $900,000 CARES Act Recovery Assistance grant from the U.S. Department of Commerce’s Economic Development Administration (EDA).
+The University of California, Riverside (UCR) is getting a $900,000 CARES Act Recovery Assistance grant from the U.S. Department of Commerce’s Economic Development Administration (EDA).
 This EDA grant will be matched with $416,461 in local investment.

 EDA’s grant came from the $1.5 billion that EDA got under the Coronavirus Aid, Relief, and Economic Security (CARES) Act (Public Law 116-136 PDF) for economic assistance programs.